 1 pound of Rice

-3 pounds of Morro seeds
+3 pounds of Morro seed

 ½ cup of Lemon peel